 - Someone in Tucson (and you’re not even sure what state that city is in or whether it exists) responds to the offer on your website for three introductory psychotherapy sessions at 50 percent off.

 In each of these situations, are you at risk of violating something and getting into trouble?
 Well, it depends on the state (or country).
 Some states require you to be licensed if you work with their residents.
 Other states require you to be licensed to practice from where you reside.
 Many states require both.

-Check the Local Jurisdiction of the Patient
+Local Jurisdiction of the Patient Can Determine Licensure Portability

 To be perfectly correct, if you are from the United States or Canada, you can probably only practice where you are currently licensed with specific exceptions, depending on the state(s) or province(s) involved.
 At any rate and in any state or province, the location of where you are practicing needs to be the same as where the patient is.
 In other words, most states want you to be licensed where their citizens are located.
 Knowing how to find you helps them ensure the safety of their citizens.

 Of course, some states have exceptions to this rule.
 For instance, the Kentucky Board of Examiners of Psychology has taken the stance that if their citizen goes to a state other than Kentucky for psychological care, they will not intervene to resolve a complaint against the professional in that other state.
 Please see the letter “Kentucky Board of Psychology Letter,” which is reprinted with permission from Dr. Richard Sears, PsyD, ABPP.
 While this is not the case with most licensing boards across healthcare professions, this is how things work in Kentucky.